Multi-dimensional anticipated backward stochastic differential equations with quadratic growth: Preliminaries

 \end{lemma}

-We introduce the following lemma that establish certain bounds on the (potentially unbounded) solutions of scalar-valued quadratic BSDEs.
-For a comprehensive proof, the reader can consult Fan--Hu--Tang \cite[Proposition 1]{Fan S}. \begin{lemma} \sl Assume that there exists an $\dbF$-progressively measurable scalar-valued non-negative process $\{\bar \zeta_{t};t\in[0, T]\}$ such that for any $t\in[0,T]$ and $z\in \dbR^{ d}$,
+Now we introduce the following lemma that establish certain bounds on the (potentially unbounded) solutions of scalar-valued quadratic BSDEs.
+For a comprehensive proof, the reader can refer to Fan--Hu--Tang \cite[Proposition 1]{Fan S}. \begin{lemma} \sl Assume that there exists an $\dbF$-progressively measurable scalar-valued non-negative process $\{\bar \zeta_{t};t\in[0, T]\}$ such that for any $t\in[0,T]$ and $z\in \dbR^{ d}$,

 If the solution $Y$ of BSDE \rf{241211} satisfies the following condition

 then we have

 \end{lemma}